Using Color Dimensions to Display Data Dimensions

 Digital Object Identifier (DOI)

 Ware, Colin and Beatty, John C., "Using Color Dimensions to Display Data Dimensions" (1988).
-Center for Coastal and Ocean Mapping.
+Journal of Human Factors and Ergonomics Society.
 906.